 Each Director stands for election annually.
 Once elected, Directors hold office until their successors are duly elected and qualified, or until the earlier of their death, resignation, or removal.
-Each Director will be elected at the Annual Meeting to serve for a term expiring at the annual meeting in the year 2019.
+Each Director will be elected at the Annual Meeting to serve for a term expiring at the annual meeting in the year 2020.
 Each of the nominees has agreed to serve as a Director if elected by the stockholders.

-The Board has determined that eight of nine members of our Board are independent according to the applicable rules of the Securities and Exchange Commission ("Commission") and the listing standards of the NASDAQ Global Select Market ("NASDAQ"), including each of the following current Directors and nominees: Atsushi Abe, Alan Campbell, Curtis J. Crawford, Ph.D., Gilles Delfassy, Emmanuel T. Hernandez, Paul A. Mascarenas, Daryl A. Ostrander, Ph.D., and Teresa M. Ressel.
-The Board has also determined that J. Daniel McCranie was independent in accordance with such standards during his period of service on the Board in 2017.
-Mr. McCranie did not stand for re-election at the 2017 annual meeting, and his term expired at the 2017 annual meeting.
+The Board has determined that nine of ten members of our Board are independent according to the applicable rules of the Commission and the listing standards of the Nasdaq Global Select Market ("Nasdaq"), including each of the following current Directors and nominees: Atsushi Abe, Alan Campbell, Curtis J. Crawford, Ph.D., Gilles Delfassy, Emmanuel T. Hernandez, Paul A. Mascarenas, Daryl A. Ostrander, Ph.D., Teresa M. Ressel, and Christine Y. Yan.

 Transactions and Relationships Considered in Independence Determinations.
-Consistent with NASDAQ listing standards, in making its independence determinations, the Board considered transactions occurring since the beginning of 2015 between the Company and entities associated with the independent Directors or members of their immediate family.
-The Board determined that no "categorical" bars to independence under NASDAQ listing standards applied to any of the non-employee Directors.
-In making its determination that no relationships exist that, in the opinion of the Board, would impair the Director's independence, the Board considered the following transactions, relationships, or arrangements: (i) the transactions, relationships, or arrangements under the headings "Relationships and Related Transactions - Related Party Transactions" and "Management Proposals - Proposal 1: Election of Directors" included in our annual meeting proxy statements filed with the Commission on April 12, 2017 and April 13, 2016; and (ii) the associations certain of our non-employee Directors have with other companies, including other companies in the semiconductor industry, as disclosed in their biographies and discussed further below.
+Consistent with Nasdaq listing standards, in making its independence determinations, the Board considered transactions occurring since the beginning of 2016 between the Company and the Directors, members of their immediate family, and entities associated with the Directors or members of their immediate family.
+The Board determined that no "categorical" bars to independence under Nasdaq listing standards applied to any of the non-employee Directors ("Outside Directors").
+In making its determination that no relationships exist that, in the opinion of the Board, would impair the Outside Director's independence, the Board considered the following transactions, relationships, or arrangements: (i) the transactions, relationships, or arrangements under the headings "Relationships and Related Transactions - Related Party Transactions" and "Management Proposals - Proposal 1: Election of Directors" included in our annual meeting proxy statements filed with the Commission on April 11, 2018 and April 12, 2017; and (ii) the associations certain of our Outside Directors have with other companies, including other companies in the semiconductor industry, as disclosed in their biographies and discussed further below.

-Under Commission rules for "related party transactions," in situations where the non-employee Director's interest was only related to his or her service as a director of the other company, an indirect material interest does not exist for such Director.
-In each other transaction where a determination was required, the non-employee Director was determined not to have a direct or indirect material interest that would be deemed a "related party transaction" under Commission rules.
-Such determination included a consideration of any equity (or derivative rights) owned by the non-employee Director in such other company.
+Under Commission rules for "related party transactions," in situations where the Outside Director's interest was only related to his or her service as a director of the other company, an indirect material interest does not exist for such Outside Director.
+In each other transaction where a determination was required, the Outside Director was determined not to have a direct or indirect material interest that would be deemed a "related party transaction" under Commission rules.
+Such determination included a consideration of any equity (or derivative rights) owned by the Outside Director in such other company.

-In making independence determinations, the Board considered a category of transactions occurring since 2015 which involved the Company doing business with organizations in our industry that have a non-employee Director serving in a board or management position.
-In each applicable instance, the amounts paid to and received from each company (and ON Semiconductor) were significantly below the "categorical" bar to independence set forth in NASDAQ listing standards, which uses a threshold of 5% of consolidated revenue of such entity.
+In making independence determinations, the Board considered a category of transactions occurring since 2016 which involved the Company doing business with organizations in our industry that have an Outside Director serving in a board or management position.
+In each applicable instance, the amounts paid to and received from each company (and ON Semiconductor) were below the "categorical" bar to independence set forth in Nasdaq listing standards, which uses a threshold of 5% of consolidated revenue of the recipient entity.
 Each of the below commercial relationships arose during the ordinary course of business for ON Semiconductor and the other companies involved and were on terms and conditions available to similarly situated customers and suppliers.
-In particular, the Board considered the following transactions and relationships with respect to the independence of certain non-employee Directors:
+In particular, the Board considered the following transactions and relationships with respect to the independence of certain Outside Directors: